+1. Loosen the axle nut and the locknut on each side of the swingarm.

+- 1. Axle nut

+- 2. Drive chain slack adjusting bolt

+- 3. Locknut

+- 4. Alignment marks

-- Loosen the axle nut and the locknut on each side of the swingarm. - To tighten the drive chain, turn the adjusting bolt on each side of the swingarm in direction (a).
+- To tighten the drive chain, turn the adjusting bolt on each side of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.